How to start a scout unit at your church

 During the organization of a Boy Scout Troop, several key people and groups of people are involved.
 Following is a list of some of these and their jobs during and following the organizational process:

 COUNCIL—a local division of the B.S.A. organizational structure, operated by Boy Scout professionals.
-(Much like a district in the U.P.C., only smaller in area).
+(Much like a Metropolis in the Greek Orthodox Church, only smaller in area).

-DISTRICT—a division of a council (Much like section in the U.P.C.) operated by a District Executive and several volunteers.
+DISTRICT—a division of a council operated by a District Executive and several volunteers.

 ORGANIZER—a volunteer selected by the council to help establish the program of Scouting in church, school, or club.

-ORGANIZATION—the chartered organization, In this case, the church.
+ORGANIZATION—the chartered organization, In this case, the church/community.